jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1AA) Subsection (1) also applies if a registered person sells a debt to a third party and then reacquires the debt.
 (1AB) A registered person who is required to account for tax payable on a payments basis under either section 19 or section 19A must apply this section only to supplies made by the person to which any one of sections 9(2)﻿(b), 9(3)﻿(b) and 26A applies.
 (1A) Where a registered person has, in respect of the supply by that registered person of any contract of insurance (being a supply charged with tax pursuant to section 8(1)),—that registered person shall make a deduction under section 20(3) of the tax fraction of that amount or that part of that amount written off.
-  (a) paid any amount to the Earthquake and War Damage Commission pursuant to the Earthquake and War Damage Act 1944 or to the Fire Service Commission pursuant to the Fire Service Act 1975; and
+  (a) paid any amount to the Earthquake and War Damage Commission pursuant to the Earthquake and War Damage Act 1944 or to the Fire Service Commission pursuant to the Fire Service Act 1975 or to Fire and Emergency New Zealand pursuant to the Fire and Emergency New Zealand Act 2017; and
   (b) sought to recover that amount, together with the consideration for that supply, from the recipient of that supply; and (c) written off as a bad debt the whole or part of that amount not paid to that registered person,— (2) Where any amount in respect of which a deduction has been made in accordance with subsection (1) is at any time wholly or partly recovered by the registered person, that portion of the amount of the deduction allowable under subsection (1) as the amount of the bad debt recovered bears to the bad debt written off shall be deemed to be the tax charged in relation to a taxable supply made during the taxable period in which the bad debt is wholly or partly recovered.